-If you pass the test and have a current Game Licence endorsed for 'deer', the department will automatically make the necessary changes to your existing licence and will send you an updated replacement licence free of charge.
+If you pass the test and have a current Game Licence endorsed for 'deer', the GMA will automatically make the necessary changes to your existing licence and will send you an updated replacement licence free of charge.
 You can hunt on your payment receipt until your amended licence arrives in the mail.

 If you pass the test and have a Game Licence, but it does not include a 'deer' component, you will be sent a Certificate of Proficiency in the mail.
-Once you receive your Certificate of Proficiency, you will need to contact the GMA Customer Service Centre on 136 186 to have a Game Licence amendment form sent to you.
+Once you receive your Certificate of Proficiency, you will need to amend your licence details and pay an amendment fee online.
+This can be done through MyGL at licensing.gma.vic.gov.au.